wintoncode/Winton.Extensions.Configuration.Consul/README.md

         });
 ```

-> :warning: Caution: by customizing this `ConvertToConfig` strategy you bypass any automatic invocation of the configured `Parser` and `KeyToRemove` so it becomes your responsibility to use them as needed by your scenario.
+> :warning: Caution: by customizing this `ConvertConsulKVPairToConfig` strategy you bypass any automatic invocation of the configured `Parser` and `KeyToRemove` so it becomes your responsibility to use them as needed by your scenario.